 Why do you have to be honest about your weakness?

-2. It makes it easier for you to talk because your weakness is based on something that you actually experience.
+- It makes it easier for you to talk because your weakness is based on something that you experience.
 It also allows you to reflect on past weaknesses.

-3. It makes it easier for the employers to identify if you’ll fit in their team or not, based on how you handle your emotions in particular situations.
+- It makes it easier for employers to identify if you’ll fit in their team or not, based on how you handle your emotions in particular situations.

-5. You give yourself the opportunity to acknowledge your weakness and grow from it
+- You allow yourself to acknowledge your weakness and grow from it.

 While honesty will pay off in the long run, choosing your words while explaining your weakness is still necessary.
 You need tact to sustain the employer’s good impression of you.
 You need it to avoid going down the rabbit hole because of poor word choice.
 You have to remember that you are pitching for yourself here.
 You are the product, and it’s up to how you communicate yourself that the interviewer will buy your pitch.

 Like a salesperson, you have to advertise yourself with facts.
 If the employer knows about your limitations, persuade them that they are surmountable.
 Like a product, you are upgradeable.
 With that, here are several things you need to consider while answering honestly in an interview: